kode-sektor/wddm-120-psd-html-layout/README.md

 ## Overview

-This is a small project that converts a Photoshop-designed layout to an actual web design; reinforcing web concepts like typography, colour combination and the grid system.
+This is a small project that converts a Photoshop-designed layout to an actual web design; reinforcing web concepts like typography, colour combination and the implementation of the CSS grid system.